sjbennett123/polarlarp/content/current_writeups/_index.md

 - hide on role card if not populated.  **Body:** **Weapons:** **Killing Blow:** no
 - Background add buttons for PDF single pages / spreads / lulu cover/ affinity source file
 - add filter for needs reviewed to require a synopsis before populating down there.
+- Update homegrown monster manual with tablesaw. generate JSON for homegrown monster manual. generate CSV with magic items. push treasure to event overview create link from plotline to modules and back make orphaned records more obvious or hide them. "" costume sucks

 ## To Do Overall